 Big market that offers not only fruits, vegetables and cheese but clothing, kitchen supplies and probably all you need.

-It is recommended, however, to buy meat at the supermarket.
-And, don’t forget to bring a reusable bag to save some plastic bags 😉
+Remember to we bring a reusable bag to save some plastic bags 😉

 Enjoy your travels in Peru and don’t hesitate to contact one of the Dos Manos Peru Trip Counselors if you have questions about traveling in Peru.